 “Seek opportunities to show you care.
 [These gestures] often make the biggest difference.”

 As seen in the quote above, John Wooden always sought to find moments to recognize and make a gesture of appreciation.
 All too often - albeit good intentions - recognition programs miss the opportunity to make these purposeful gestures.
-Using gimmicks such as gamification, points, or transactional gifts - the point is missed of what purposeful recognition really looks like.
+Using gimmicks such as gamification, points, or transactional gifts for employees- the point is missed of what purposeful recognition really looks like.

 Purposeful recognition is a gesture intended for that specific person.